 Rather than trying to provide a complete list of the alternatives, I will discuss how the history of human families indicates a wide variety of possibilities for family structure, then examine the state’s historical relationship to families.
 In doing so I will be working under the thesis that in statist societies the family is in direct competition with the state for the loyalty and the control of the resources of individuals.
 Finally, I’ll explore themes for just a few of the many modern opportunities that a free nation might offer families.

-Contemporary discussion of the politics of the family often involves a notion of “family values,” or what is good for “the family.”
+Contemporary discussion of the politics of the family often involves a notion of “family values”, or what is good for “the family”.
 In such discussions, “the family” is often held to be the basic social unit of civilised society.
-It is, however, a very specific kind of family which is being referred to, a family with one adult male and one adult female, who have a state-licensed marriage, and who are raising two or three children.
+It is, however, a very specific kind of family which is being referred to, a family with one adult male and one adult female, who have a state–licensed marriage, and who are raising two or three children.
 The man and the woman typically have or have had a sexual relationship and are typically the biological parents of the children.
 The members of the family live in a single residence.
 They may or may not have blood kin nearby.
 But most of their social interactions are with persons with whom they are not related.

 It is often assumed in discussions of social problems, that a society which fosters this kind of family is desirable and that this kind of family is the most natural one for humanity.
 But these notions are clearly wrong.
 In the natural history of humanity the family mentioned above is a very recent phenomenon.
-Variations on the human biological type (characterised by, among many other things, the use of stone or more advanced tools) are thought to have existed for at least 2 million years.
-These, our ancestors, lived for most of that time in hunter-gatherer bands, in a social structure with very different characteristics from the “modern family” ideal.
+Variations on the human biological type (characterised by, among many other things, the use of stone or more advanced tools) are thought to have existed for at least two million years.
+These, our ancestors, lived for most of that time in hunter–gatherer bands, in a social structure with very different characteristics from the “modern family” ideal.

 Mankind’s earliest family structure